ueberdosis/tiptap/docs/src/docPages/introduction.md

 **Renderless.** We don’t tell you what a menu should look like or where it should be rendered in the DOM.
 That’s why tiptap is renderless and comes without any CSS.
 You are in full control over markup and styling.

-**Framework-agnostic.** We don’t care what framework you use.
-Tiptap is ready to be used with plain JavaScript or Vue.js.
+**Framework-agnostic.** We don’t care what framework you use. tiptap is ready to be used with plain JavaScript or Vue.js.
 That makes it even possible to write a renderer for React, Svelte and others.

-**TypeScript.** Tiptap 2 is written in TypeScript.
+**TypeScript.** tiptap 2 is written in TypeScript.
 That gives you a nice autocomplete for the API (if your IDE supports that), helps to find bugs early and makes it possible to generate [a complete API documentation](#) on top of the extensive human written documentation.

 ## Who uses tiptap?
 - [GitLab](https://gitlab.com)